 Any links to Amazon are affiliate links.

-Here is what was pretty consistent for non-school days:
+Here is what was pretty consistent for summer:

 9:30–play with siblings

 usually independent play for an hour in between now and lunch

 4:30 or 5:00–Wake up.
 Eat dinner.
 Then family time.

 - Kaitlyn Preschooler Summary: 4 Years Old

 - Kaitlyn: Preschooler Summary: 4.25 Years Old